bespoyasov/refactor-like-a-superhero-talk/README.md

 I prefer to use pure functions and a functional approach to write it.
 Interacting with the outside world, however, is always associated with side effects.

-To avoid mixing business logic and side effects, I use a code organization principle called “Functional Kernel in an Imperative Shell”.
+To avoid mixing business logic and side effects, I use a code organization principle called “Functional Core / Imperative Shell”.
 (Or as Mark Seemann calls it, [Impureim Sandwich](https://blog.ploeh.dk/2020/03/02/impureim-sandwich/).)

 The principle is to keep the logic pure and keep the side effects _around_ it.
 For example: